Computer Networks Questions & Answers – Intrusion Detection Systems

 b) To help reduce false positives in a signature-based IDS

-c) To randomly check suspicious traffic identified by an anomaly detection system
+c) To randomly check suspicious traffic identified by an anomaly detection

 d) To enhance the accuracy of a traditional honeypot